 \section{Introduction}

-The magnetosphere is the basic for pulsar multiwave emissions and spin-down torque.
+The magnetosphere is the basis for pulsar multiwave emissions and spin-down torque.
 The change and evolution of the magnetosphere will also affect both the timing and pulse profile of pulsars (Kramer et al. 2006; Lyne et al. 2010; Desvignes et al. 2019).
-Traditionally, a static dipole field is often assumed in the study of pulsar electrodynamics and emission theories (Goldreich \& Julian 1969; Ruderman \& Sutherland 1975; Arons \& Scharlemann 1979; Cheng et al. 1986; Qiao et al 2004).
-Up to now, a static dipole is also assumed in some studies of pulsar pulse profile and timing etc (Gangadhara 2004; Zhang et al. 2007; Cao et al. 2024; Roy et al. 2025).
+Traditionally, a dipole field is often assumed in the study of pulsar electrodynamics and emission theories (Goldreich \& Julian 1969; Ruderman \& Sutherland 1975; Arons \& Scharlemann 1979; Cheng et al. 1986; Qiao et al 2004).
+Up to now, a dipole field is assumed in some studies of pulsar pulse profile and timing (Gangadhara 2004; Zhang et al. 2007; Cao et al. 2024; Roy et al. 2025).

 A self-consistent study of pulsar magnetosphere structure may be based on the ``pulsar equation" (Mestel 1973; Michel 1973; Scharlemann \& Wagoner 1973).
 Numerical solutions are obtained at the end of the 20th century (Contopoulos et al. 1999).
 There are many later developments (Gruzinov 2005; Timokhin 2006; Spitkovsky 2006; Philippov et al. 2015; Stefanou et al. 2023; see Contopoulos 2024a,b and references therein for an overview of previous works).
-The gamma-ray and radio emissions of pulsars may be model based this physical magnetosphere (Kalapotharakos et al. 2014; Philippov et al. 2020; see Philippov \& Kramer 2022 for review).
+The gamma-ray and radio emissions of pulsars may be model based on this physical magnetosphere (Kalapotharakos et al. 2014; Philippov et al. 2020; see Philippov \& Kramer 2022 for review).